TLPcoder/templatizejs/README.md

 ## json.writeFile

-json.writeFile will create a JSON file at the provide path.
-This method returns a bluebird Promise when the file has been written and the resolved JSON is return in the promise callback.
+json.writeFile will create a JSON file at the provided path.
+This method returns a bluebird Promise when the file has been written and the resolved JSON is return in the promise.
 The first argument is required to be a path to the destination of where the file should be written to.
 If a file already exist at the provided destination the file will be overridden. json.writeFile supports files, objects, or yaml strings as sources of data.